CL110 – Red Hat OpenStack Administration I: Core Operations fo[...]

 Course description

-This course is based on Red Hat Ansible Automation Platform 2.2.
+This course is based on Red Hat Enterprise Linux 8 and Red Hat Satellite 6.15.

 Following course completion, you will receive a 45-day extended access to hands-on labs for any course that includes a virtual environment.Note: This course is offered as a five day virtual class or self-paced.
 Durations may vary based on the delivery.
 For full course details, scheduling, and pricing, select your location then “get started” on the right hand menu.